anmalkov/imcopy/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in contributing to micopy!
+Thank you for your interest in contributing to imcopy!
 We appreciate your time and efforts to make our project better.
-This guide outlines the steps and best practices for contributing to micopy.
+This guide outlines the steps and best practices for contributing to imcopy.

 ## Table of Contents